Visiting the Florida Keys: Fun Facts

 Where Are the Florida Keys

-My family and I are so thankful right now to be vacationing in the Florida Keys.
+My family and I enjoy vacationing in the Florida Keys.
 Even though we we live in Pensacola, Florida, the Keys seem a world away because we live at one end of Florida and the Keys are at the opposite end, the very tip of Florida.
-It is a 13 hour trip from Pensacola to the area where we are vacationing, Islamorada, on Upper Matecumbe Key.
-It is another hour and a half or so down to Key West.
+It is a 13 hour trip from Pensacola to the area where we vacation, a town called Islamorada which incorporates Upper Matecumbe Key.and a couple of other keys.
+It is another hour and a half down to Key West.
 It is about three hours from Miami all the way down to Key West.
 It is interesting that the southern tip of Key West is only 90 miles from Cuba.
+The keys are surrounded by the Atlantic Ocean and the Gulf of Mexico.

 Facts About the Florida Keys